Memorial Day Service

 From this time forward, we are taking on the audacious mission of rebuilding Memorial Day by creating the infrastructure for a solemn morning of honor, retrospection, and celebrating the lives of our fallen.
 We now have a unique opportunity and a platform to loudly proclaim there is nothing wrong with a sale or a parade – that is after we’ve had a chance to properly honor the deaths of our fallen.

 This Memorial Day, May 31, 2021, The Battle Within Foundation and the Buffalo and Erie County Naval and Serviceman’s Park will be hosting a non-denominational memorial service.
-We will be assembling at 9:00 AM in the shadow of the USS Sullivans, Croaker, and Little Rock.
-Under the theme “One Life-One Flag”, the park’s entire Heroes’ Walk will be blanketed with 7500 small American flags to represent each of those who have died since last Memorial Day.
+We will be assembling at 10:00 AM alongside the Viet Nam Memorial.
+Under the theme “One Life-One Flag-One Voice, the Memorial Garden 's entire Heroes’ Walk will be blanketed with 7500 small American flags to represent each of those we have lost to PTSD since last Memorial Day.

 There will also be:

 • A narrated flag lowering and a flag folding ceremony

 • A waterborne wreath-laying to honor the Navy/Coast Guard

 • Patriotic music by The Buffalo/Niagara Concert Band

 • An artillery salute from the USS Little Rock